BEUYS

 What to know

-• This is a free exhibition opening on Friday 18th October, no booking needed.
+- This is a free exhibition on display until Sunday 18th May 2025, no booking needed.

 Credit: © The Estate of Joseph Beuys, DACS 2024